MistaVikz/GHG-Port/README.md

 The Recovery Potential table should have a similar structure, with the same investment grades and years.

-#### Model Config

-The Model Config worksheet contains information about the model used to screen the projects in the portfolio.
-The columns in this worksheet are:

-- model_id: A unique identifier for the model
-- model_name: The name of the model
-- num_buckets: The number of risk buckets used in the model
-- num_factors: The number of factors used in the model
-- last_saved: The date and time the model was last saved
-- risk_bucket_X_name: The name of the Xth risk bucket (where X is a number between 1 and num_buckets)
-- risk_bucket_X_factor_Y_name: The name of the Yth factor in the Xth risk bucket (where X is a number between 1 and num_buckets, and Y is a number between 1 and num_factors)
-- risk_bucket_X_factor_Y_rules: The rules used to evaluate the Yth factor in the Xth risk bucket (where X is a number between 1 and num_buckets, and Y is a number between 1 and num_factors)

-The number of columns for risk bucket names, factor names, and factor rules will depend on the values of num_buckets and num_factors.
-For example, if num_buckets is 5 and num_factors is 5, there will be columns for risk_bucket_1_name through risk_bucket_5_name, and for risk_bucket_1_factor_1_name through risk_bucket_5_factor_5_name, and so on.

 ### Simulation Process

 1. `create_yearly_portfolio` is responsible for transforming the input portfolio DataFrame into a yearly portfolio DataFrame.
 This involves several steps: